The Wider Study Programme

 - Employability and CV Writing/Linked In

 - Employer/University Interview skills

-- Independent study skills, motivation and exam revision
+- Independent study skills

 - PREVENT – Radicalisation